Bareflank/hypervisor/README.md

 make -j<# cores + 1>
 ```

-For more detailed build instuctions and configurations, see the
+For more detailed build instructions, see the
 [detailed build instructions](scripts/docs/build_instructions.md).
 For instructions on building and creating Bareflank extensions, see the
 [extension build instructions](scripts/docs/extension_instructions.md)